elementbound/nlon/packages/nlon/doc/tutorials/peer.md

 ## Incoming correspondences

-Since NLON is a bidirectional protocol, the server can initiate a new correspondence at any time as well.
+Since nlon is a bidirectional protocol, the server can initiate a new correspondence at any time as well.
 To handle these, there's two options.

 Firstly, you can subscribe to incoming correspondences via an event handler: